bbc/tams/docs/adr/0047-role-naming-convention.md

 ## Decision Outcome

-Chosen option: Option R3a and Option P4, because it lines up with the existing common use of `role` and allows it to evolve over time.
+Chosen option: Option R3d and Option P4, because it lines up with the existing common use of `role` and allows it to evolve over time.
 It also limits the changes required to the API, and while in some cases it may trigger extra API requests (e.g. to enumerate the media types of a collection), it is likely the details of those collection items will be needed anyway, so the requests would be needed.
 Furthermore the TAMS API is intended not to serve as a Media Asset Manager and provide minimal library management and discovery features: through that lens the additional request burden seems reasonable and if it becomes too onerous in a particular deployment, that may indicate a MAM is required.
-However Option R3c (surfacing `role` in collections) could be added later if necessary.
+However Option R3c (surfacing `format` in collections) could be added later if necessary.

 Regarding editorial purposes, while Option P4 makes it harder for clients to automatically determine the purpose of each item in a collection, in many cases the role merely serves to change what the user is shown and they are left to make the decisions.
 In cases where it matters which elements of a collection are picked up (for example packaging content for distribution) the correct items should be identified by some more rigorous method anyway (for example creating a multi-essence Flow of just the items required).